11 Frequently Asked Questions about RAby Lene Andersen, MSW Patient Advocate

 Q: Ann asks: I have a lot of pain and it’s difficult for me to work.
 What can I do?

 A: Talk to your doctor about how much your pain is affecting your life.
 If you're having trouble getting good pain control, ask for a referral to a pain management specialist who treats pain with a multidisciplinary approach.

 Q: Sam asks: How is RA different from osteoarthritis?

 A: RA is very different from osteoarthritis.
-Osteoarthritis is also called “wear and tear arthritis.”
+Osteoarthritis is also called "wear and tear arthritis."
 It happens as people age or after injuries.
-RA is a chronic autoimmune disease that usually develops between the ages of 30 and 50.
-This means that the immune system isn’t working right and attacks itself.
+RA is a chronic autoimmune disease that usually develops between the ages of 30 and 50 but can develop at any age.
+This means that the immune system isn't working right and attacks itself.
 It is often treated with immunosuppressant drugs.

 Staying active with RA

 Q: Nancy asks: I used to love going to the gym, but stopped after my diagnosis.
 Can I still exercise with RA?